Benjgmn/buckit/docs/api-design.md

 }
 ```

-Having the ability to delete and or change the name of a bucket allows for for customization for the user with their lists of movies, being able to add and create as needed
+Having the ability to delete and or change the name of a bucket allows for customization for the user with their lists of movies, being able to add and create as needed

 - **Method**: `POST`, `DELETE`
 - **Path**: `api/buckets/<bucket:id>/films/<film:id>`